google/ldif/README.md

 * This code base does not yet support training a single-view network.
 In the mean-time, the single-view network architecture has been provided (see `ldif/model/hparams.py` for additional information).
-* The current input pipeline was written for the open-sourcing process, and the training code is IO bound because it isn't optimized well.
-This makes training slower than it could be.
 * While the eval code is fast enough for shapenet, the post-kernel eval code is written in numpy and is an unnecessary bottleneck.
 So inference at 256^3 takes a few seconds per mesh, even though the kernel completes in